berkefiliz/advprogwebsite/README.md

 }
 ```

 Then, I would like to center the elements.
 The dot "." implies that we are working with a class.
+The hash "#" implies that it's an id.

 ```css
 ...